0xCipher-max/0xCipher-max/README.md

 </p>

 <p align="center">
-  I'm a 2nd year student pursuing Bachelor's of Technology in Computer Science and engineering🎓 from DIT University, Dehradun 🏛.
+  I'm a 4th-year student pursuing Bachelor of Technology in Computer Science and Engineering 🎓 from DIT University, Dehradun 🏛.
 I'm a passionate learner who's always willing       to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms skills🤓.
 </p>

 <h2 align="center">Skills</h2>